 Get started with triggers

 A trigger is an event that starts a cloud flow.
-For example, if you want to get a notification in Microsoft Teams when someone sends you an email, in this case you receiving an email is the trigger that starts this flow.
+For example, you want to get a notification in Microsoft Teams when someone sends you an email.
+In this case, receiving an email is the trigger that starts this flow.

 Power Automate offers connectors to services such as SharePoint and Outlook.
 Most connectors offer prebuilt triggers that you can use to start your flows.
 Here's a partial look at the triggers that Office 365 Outlook connector provides by default.